 Let’s start with the simplest case.
 You already have photos in your camera roll.
 They need visible timestamps.

 iPhone Photos does store the time and date inside metadata.
 But that is not printed on the actual image.
 To make it visible, you can use Markup.
+I use this method only when I need to timestamp one or two photos.
+Maybe five if I am feeling optimistic.

 This methods gives you full control over the style and placement.
 The downside is speed.
 If your job involves dozens of photos per day, skip ahead because your thumbs will stage a rebellion.